 In traditional China, the amygdaline in kernels was used in small amounts for asthma, cough, and constipation (WHO 2007).
 The paste was also employed in vaginal infections (duke 2002).
 A decoction of the plant’s bark was also used in skin conditions as an astringent.
 Other traditional uses include treatment of infertility, spasms, and eye inflammation.

-Anti-Inflammatory effects– kernel extract and oil reduced symptoms of ulcerative colitis in rats by combating inflammation (minaiyan 2014).
+Anti-Inflammatory effects– kernel extract and oil reduced symptoms of ulcerative colitis in rats by combating inflammation.
 Phytosterol extract from the bark also improved symptoms of benign prostatic hyperplasia by modulating androgen growth and improving urinary flow.
 (Jena 2016)

 Antioxidant activity– linked to the high content of vitamins C and A and apricot kernel oil, which act as radical scavengers.

 Cardiovascular effects– apricot seeds at 60 mg/kg for 12 weeks showed improvement of LDL after 42 days of consumption and a decrease in average total cholesterol in animal studies.
-This action in turn reduces plaque formation in arteries and promotes blood flow, thus potential cardiovascular effects. (kopcekova 2018)
+This action in turn reduces plaque formation in arteries and promotes blood flow, thus potentially affecting cardiovascular health. (kopcekova 2018)

 Psoriasis– in vitro data shows that kernel seed oil inhibited keratinocyte proliferation and induced apoptosis; hence, its potential applications for psoriasis.
 Yang 2016